Usage Documentation

 After initial deidentified patient creation in Dashboard, the patient overview will be shown without any associated device.
 The user may manually add a device via “New Device” in “Device to Upload To” dropdown menu.
 The user then can upload one or more files associate with that device.
 It is recommended to change device name after it is done by using the “Pen” icon on the right side of Device Table.

-If a patient is using bilateral Percept Device, the user should create a second “New Device” and upload files separately.
+If a patient is using bilateral neurostimulator, the user should create a second “New Device” and upload files separately.

 Primary Analysis Navigations